Asymptotic properties of Dirichlet kernel density estimators: Main results

 \end{theorem}

-The uniform strong consistency was proved for traditional multivariate kernel estimators in \cite{MR859633} and for Beta kernel estimators in \cite{MR1985506}.
+The uniform strong consistency was proved for traditional multivariate kernel estimators by \citet{MR859633} and for Beta kernel estimators by \citet{MR1985506}.
 In order to keep a control on the partial derivatives of the Dirichlet density $K_{\bb{\alpha},\beta}$ with respect to the parameters $\alpha_1,\dots,\alpha_d,\beta$ in our proof, we add a small buffer to the boundary that goes to zero as $n\to \infty$.
-As mentioned in Section \ref{sec:contribution}, our proof is completely different from the proof of the case $d = 1$ in \cite{MR1985506} (it is not clear how to generalize it) and instead relies on a novel chaining argument.
+Our proof is completely different from the proof of the case $d = 1$ by \citet{MR1985506} (it is not clear how to generalize it) and instead relies on a novel chaining argument.